robshlee/jekyll-now/_posts/2018-01-09-my_coding_story.md

 ## Chapter 2: SPS Commerce
 Between the offers I had at the time, the one that aligned with my career goals the best was at SPS Commerce as a business analyst.
 SPS Commerce is a cloud supply chain solutions company and our division was heading POS analytics.
 From a technical perspective my job required me to use mostly SQL and VBA to some capacity (I haven't learned SQL until this job).
 In this role I used SQL everyday and had good exposure to querying in a big data environment.

-After a year in the company, I felt like my growth started to stagnate and I needed a bigger challenge.
+After a year in the company, I felt my growth starting to stagnate and a need for a bigger challenge.
 I thought some type of leadership role would be good accelerator for my career.

 ## Chapter 3: Amazon.com
 After leaving SPS Commerce I joined Amazon in 2015 as a frontline operations manager at its fulfillment center in North California.
 Because the site used mostly excel type dashboarding and tools, I picked up VBA to help automate a lot of the manual data pulling.